paultopia/gobbledygook/content/lessons/network_requests.md

 Internet resources also have APIs.
 The API of an internet resource typically describes the endpoints you can make requests to, the format those requests have to be in, and the kind of data you'll get back.

 For example, there's a wonderful service called [Courtlistener](https://www.courtlistener.com/) that contains massive amounts of case and court data from the American legal system.
 [The documentation for their API](https://www.courtlistener.com/api/rest-info/#jurisdiction-endpoint) explains how to get that information via programming.
+(The Courtlistener API is very complicated, and we won't be working with it too much in this class, but you should know it's out there.)

 Suppose I wanted to get some information from Courtlistener---say, I wanted to know the date that their database of Supreme Court opinions started.
 Here's what I'd do.